As a business you need a cash safety net. Here’s why.

 You can download the ThinkBusiness.ie Cashflow Template, a detailed resource for businesses that explains how you can project your business’s cash flow on a month-by-month basis and help establish what the financial needs of your business will be.

 You can also download the ThinkBusiness.ie Business Plan Template here.
-It is a comprehensive document that gives you a detailed insight into how you should structure and deliver on a business plan.
+It is a comprehensive document that gives you a detailed insight into how you should structure a business plan.

 Image Shutterstock.com. ⊕